wmarshalljr/lab-handling-data-imbalance-classification/readme.md

 # Lab | Handling Data Imbalance in Classification Models

-For this lab and in the next lessons we will build a model on Healthcare For All building a model to predict who will donate (TargetB) and how much they will give (TargetD).
+For this lab and in the next lessons we will use the dataset 'Healthcare For All' building a model to predict who will donate (TargetB) and how much they will give (TargetD).
 You will be using `files_for_lab/learningSet.csv` file which you have already downloaded from class.

 ### Scenario

 You are revisiting the Healthcare for All Case Study.
-You are provided with this historical data about Donors and how much they donated..
+You are provided with this historical data about Donors and how much they donated.
 Your task is to build a machine learning model that will help the company identify people who are more likely to donate and then try to predict the donation amount.

 ### Instructions

-In this lab, we will first take a look at the degree of imbalance in the data and correct it using the techniques we learned on the class.
+In this lab, we will first take a look at the degree of imbalance in the data and correct it using the techniques we learned in the class.

 Here is the list of steps to be followed (building a simple model without balancing the data):